chaos-dotcom/colourstream/TurboMount/README.md

-# TurboMount - S3 Bucket Mounting Container
+# TurboMount - S3 Bucket Mounting Container with s3fs-fuse

-TurboMount is a Docker-based solution for mounting S3 buckets as filesystems on macOS.
-It uses AWS Mountpoint for S3 to provide a seamless way to access S3 objects as files.
+TurboMount is a Docker-based solution for mounting S3 buckets as filesystems on macOS and Linux.
+It uses s3fs-fuse to provide a seamless way to access S3 objects as files **without downloading the entire bucket content**.

 ## Features

+- True filesystem mounting without downloading all files
+- Files are only downloaded when accessed (lazy loading)
 - Works on both Intel (x86_64) and Apple Silicon (ARM) Macs
 - Supports AWS S3 and S3-compatible storage solutions (like MinIO)
+- Maintains CLIENT/PROJECT directory structure
+- Automatically recovers from mount failures
 - Configurable through environment variables
 - Exposes mounted S3 bucket through a Docker volume

-- Integration with existing Docker Compose setups
+## Key Advantages Over Previous Method

+- Instant startup (no waiting for downloads)
+- Minimal disk space usage (only caches accessed files)
+- Real-time access to all bucket content, including new files
+- Much lower network bandwidth usage
+- No duplication of data

 ## Prerequisites

-- Docker Desktop for Mac
+- Docker Desktop for Mac or Linux
 - Docker Compose
 - AWS account with S3 bucket (or S3-compatible storage)
 - AWS credentials with appropriate permissions